kedro-org/kedro/docs/source/data/data_catalog.md

 ## Load multiple datasets with similar configuration using dataset factories
 For catalog entries that share configuration details, you can also use the dataset factories introduced in Kedro 0.18.11.
-This syntax allows you to generalise the configuration and reduce the number of similar catalog entries by matching it to a factory pattern.
+This syntax allows you to generalise the configuration and reduce the number of similar catalog entries by matching datasets used in your project's pipelines to dataset factory patterns.

 ### Example 1: Generalise datasets with similar names and types into one dataset factory
 Consider the following catalog entries: